 - If you get take-away soup it will come in a clear plastic baggie – don’t worry, it’s a Thai thing and perfectly safe.

-- If you’re still not sure about eating Thai food, try a food tour with a local guide such as Tour Radar.
+- If you’re still not sure about eating Thai food, try a food tour with a local guide.
 It’s a good way to ease your way into an unfamiliar culture.
-Use my referral link and you can get 5% off your first booking.
+Get Your Guide has plenty of tasty food tours in Chiang Mai like the Chiang Mai Street Food Tour or their gourmet food tours in Bangkok.

 Some useful Thai phrases when ordering food